During PhD Phase

 Methodology & Data Collection

-Donec facilisis tortor ut augue lacinia.
-Design your instruments, gain ethical clearance, enter the field, collect data, and begin preliminary analysis simultaneously.
+Design your research instruments, obtain ethical clearance, enter the field or laboratory, collect data, and begin preliminary analysis these activities often overlap rather than follow sequentially.

 3